-Anyone who shoots weddings know that wedding photography is never “just” wedding photography.
+Anyone who shoots weddings knows that wedding photography is never “just” wedding photography.
 A great wedding photographer has to be great at shooting interiors, landscapes, food, kids, families, and, of course, portraits.
 A look at wedding photographer Leah Kelley’s portfolio shows that she’s a pro at all of the above—but portraits are her real passion.

 Leah first got started with photography in high school.
 She’d stay after school to snap portraits of friends on their picturesque campus.
 Once the Dayton, Ohio-based photographer graduated, she started taking high school senior portraits, and then landed her first wedding gig age 18.
 She’s now a full-time photographer.
 We called up Leah to get her advice on shooting weddings, making portrait subjects feel comfortable, and finding inspiration anywhere you look.